Higur1/SyStock/Server/documentation.md

 }
 ```

-### GET /user/:name
+### GET /user/findByName/:name
-The route returns a list of all users registered in the system who have the requested parameters in their name.
-This endpoint is used to fetch a list of users
+The route return a user registered in the system who have the requested parameters.
+This endpoint is used return the user.
 #### Parameters
 name: name of the user who will be searched
 #### Request example
 The ID is passed as a URL parameter, so no body is needed for the request.
-Example URL: /user/ByName/test
+Example URL: /user/findByName/test
 #### Responses
 ##### Success!
 200
 If this response occurs, a list of users will be sent.